jltps/WtW-ms3/README.md

 - The developer community in general for the willingness to help others and making an infinite ammount of content available online and the Code Institute's Slack community in particular
 - The numerous and too many to mention content creators that produce valuable guides an tutorials
 - Code Institute Tutors for the precious insights in specific issues
-- My Mentor Maranatha Ilesanmi for always pointing me to the right direction.
+- My Mentor Maranatha Ilesanmi for always pointing me to the right directio